Consensys/quorum/docs/PluggableArchitecture/Plugins/helloworld/interface.md

 <a name="helloworld.proto"></a>

 ## helloworld.proto
-This plugin interface is to demonstrate a hello world example only.
+This plugin interface is to demonstrate a hello world plugin example.

 ### Services